phu0ngng/nccl/doc/source/env.rst

 -------------------
 (since 2.6)

-Path to an XML file to dump the topology after detection.
+Path to a file to dump the XML topology to after detection.

 Value accepted
 ^^^^^^^^^^^^^^